RameshChettiar0806/BridgeLabz-STEP-SEM-03/README.md

 3. Include a short comment at the top of new files describing the program purpose.

 ## License
-See `Weeks/LICENCE` or `Weeks/LICENSE` for license details (if present).
+See `LICENCE` for license details (if present).
 If you need a different license, add it at the repository root and update this section.

 ## Contact
-For questions about the exercises or structure, Send an email to rc1066@srmist.edu.in
+For questions about the exercises or structure, send an email to rc1066@srmist.edu.in